-Tourette’s Syndrome, also known as Gilles de la Tourette Syndrome, has been a prevalent part of my life for the last 20+ years.
+Tourette Syndrome, also known as Gilles de la Tourette Syndrome, has been a part of my life for the last 20+ years.

-As stated by the National Institute of Neurological Disorders and Stroke,
+According to the National Institute of Neurological Disorders and Stroke,

 “Tourette syndrome (TS) is a neurological disorder characterized by repetitive, stereotyped, involuntary movements and vocalizations called tics.”